 May 2-4 Weekend

 In the US it is usually around Memorial Day, and this holiday is when you need to spend enormous amounts of money on Cottages and outdoor projects.
 Also a big excuse for buying booze, and also buying Bar B Q’s, too!

 You know what your Dad wants for Father’s Day?
-Not all the the crap you are told by the media.
+Not all the the crap the media tell you.
 He wants to know you are happy, safe and doing OK, that is about it, so don’t bankrupt yourself for this reason.